 Imagine if video and audio recording in public places was really illegal.
 The news would literally be devoid of any video taken in public.
-News crews do not have special dispensation from any law or have to hold press passes or accreditation to record events or any other thing in public places such as roads or outside courthouses, as we see most days on television.
+News crews do not have special dispensation or exemption from any law.
+Journalists are not required to hold press passes or accreditation to record events or any other thing in public places, such as roads or outside courthouses, as we see most days on television.
+Any person can act as a journalist or reporter.
 So this very fact makes a complete mockery of any assertions or claims by police that recording them in public places is illegal.
 Without question, it is perfectly legal to do so.

-The Secretary of the NSW Council for Civil Liberties Stephen Blanks stated that the right to film in public is part of Common Law.
-He asserted, "In a free society, you're allowed to do anything so long as itís not prohibited by law.
+The Secretary of the NSW Council for Civil Liberties, Stephen Blanks asserted, "In a free society, you're allowed to do anything so long as it's not prohibited by law.
 There is no law that prohibits filming in a public place.
 Indeed the media rely heavily on the right to film in public places to produce news and other programs, so it's an absolutely fundamental right of any free society that things which occur in public can be filmed."

-So there is a mountain of evidence, statements from authorities and various legal opinions to show beyond any shadow of doubt that people can photograph or video and audio record police, providing that they do not interfere or obstruct those police in the performance of their official duty.
+There is a mountain of evidence, statements from authorities all over Australia and various legal opinions to show beyond any shadow of doubt that people can photograph or video and audio record police, providing that they do not interfere or obstruct those police in the performance of their official duty.
 So if you are standing a reasonable distance from an incident involving police, you are completely within your legal rights to record that incident and any interaction you have with police if they try and stop you from recording anything you like.

 If anybody had doubts about the right of people to film police in public places, this excerpt from the NSW Police Force Handbook 2015 should dispel that myth.
 Furthermore, if any NSW cops try to prevent you from audio or video recording them, just refer them to page 242 of their own instruction manual.
 This is what it states:

 The same situation applies in all Australian jurisdictions, so you should always video and audio record any encounters you have with police and always be ready to video record anything that you may witness police doing in public that appears to be untoward or unlawful.
-The old saying "A picture is worth a thousand words" always applies.
+The old saying 'A picture is worth a thousand words' always applies, especially in court.

 The Surveillance Devices Act 2007 (NSW) states:

-It is easy to see that in the case of a person recording police in a public place, the person is a party to the recording, therefore it is legal for him to do so.
-Also, a conversation with a policeman in a public place does not constitute a private conversation, simply because anybody in the vicinity can listen to it.
-On top of that, the cop would be very aware that a person is holding a recording device and recording the conversation, so this is completely legal.
+It is obvious that a person can record police in any public place, there is no privacy in any public place, therefore this part of the Act is not relevant.
+A conversation with a policeman in a public place does not constitute a private conversation, simply because anybody in the vicinity can listen to it.
 But even if a person was using a hidden camera and did not inform the cop that he was being filmed, that does not matter because it is perfectly legal to film using a concealed camera in public places.

 There are certain exemptions to the Surveillance Devices Act, as follows: